starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 > - Verify your configuration with `zramctl` and `swapon --show`.

 **Using zram-generator**
 The `zram-generator` or `systemd-zram-generator` package must be installed and requires a configuration text file.
 Many distros use zram-generator by default.
-Use a text editor to modify existing or create your own text file in `/etc/systemd` named `zram-generator.conf`.
+Use a text editor to modify the existing file or create your own file in `/etc/systemd` named `zram-generator.conf`.
 Copy this example:
 ```
 ## /etc/systemd/zram-generator.conf